Safawi Rasid

-Muhammad Safawi bin Rasid (born 5 March 1997) is a Malaysian professional footballer who plays as a winger or attacking midfielder for Malaysia Super League club Kuala Lumpur City, on loan from Johor Darul Ta'zim and the Malaysia national team.
+Muhammad Safawi bin Rasid (born 5 March 1997) is a Malaysian professional footballer who plays as a winger or attacking midfielder for Malaysia Super League club Kuching City, on loan from Johor Darul Ta'zim, and the Malaysia national team.
+He is also affectionately known as Pawi by his teammates and fans.

 Early life

 Safawi lives in Kampung Bukit Chatak, Dungun and attended school at Sekolah Menengah Kebangsaan Seri Dungun, Dungun, Terengganu in 2010 before moving to Sekolah Sukan Bukit Nenas, Setiu, Terengganu to improve his football talent until 2014.
-He had played football for his school team since his first year of being a secondary school student.
+He had played football for his school team since his first year of being a secondary school.

-Safawi has 13 siblings and most of them are involved with sports such as sepak takraw, football, and hockey.
-His two younger brother Syakir played for Terengganu III, and Alfi played for Kedah.
+Safawi has 13 siblings, and most of them are involved with sports such as sepak takraw, football, and hockey.
+His two younger brothers, Syakir, played for Terengganu III, and Alfi, played for Kedah.

 He is the ninth sibling and the pride of the Dungun people.

 Club career

 Youth career

 By 2011, T-Team had established a football academy all over six Terengganu cities, Dungun, Marang, Besut, Kemaman, Setiu and Kuala Terengganu by their 2011 head coach, Jibang Marzuki.
-All the football academy players must be below 18 years old and Jibang Marzuki managed to hold a game for each team every week to ensure the best performance before going to T-Team Football Club pre-selection at the end of the year.
+All the football academy players must be below 18 years old, and Jibang Marzuki managed to hold a game for each team every week to ensure the best performance before going to T-Team Football Club pre-selection at the end of the year.

-Safawi, who was only 15 years old when he joined the Dungun T-Team Football Club Academy, always made the first-eleven for his team on each game.
+Safawi, who was only 15 years old when he joined the Dungun T-Team Football Club Academy, always made the first-eleven for his team every game.
 He used to play as a central midfielder and loved scoring long-range shots with his left foot.
-His manager at the time, recalls going to his house and forcing him to attend training as he believed that Safawi had a bright future ahead.
+His manager at the time recalled going to his house and forcing him to attend training, as he believed that Safawi had a bright future ahead.
 Since then, Safawi represented Terengganu's football team each year for the MSSM tournament.

 When he was 16 years old, he moved to Sekolah Sukan Bukit Nenas to improve his football skills, 66 kilometres away from home.
 Due to his fantastic talent at the Sports School League, T-Team coach, Rahmad Darmawan selected him to attend training with the first team.
 Safawi quickly impressed Rahmad and soon became an integral part of the first team.